 The luck behind leafy greens comes from their appearance—the color and shape is thought to resemble folded money, making them symbolic of wealth and prosperity.
 Southerners often pair them with the aforementioned black-eyed peas to double their chances of a good year!

-Ring-shaped baked goods like cakes, bagels and donuts are often eaten on New Year’s Day in an effort to bring a year of luck full circle.
+Ring-shaped baked goods such as cakes, bagels and doughnuts are often eaten on New Year’s Day in an effort to bring a year of luck full circle.
 Sometimes, a coin, trinket or whole nut is slipped into the batter, and whoever discovers it in their piece is supposedly blessed with extra good fortune!

 There’s a popular tradition in Spain in which grapes are eaten for luck.
-Superstitious folks believe that consuming twelve grapes in the twelve seconds after the clock strikes midnight on New Year’s Eve will ensure twelve months of good things in the coming year.
+Superstitious folks believe that consuming 12 grapes in the 12 seconds after the clock strikes midnight on New Year’s Eve will ensure 12 months of good things in the coming year.
 Why risk the opposite?